newking9088/llm_semantic_search_systems/llm_general_knowledge.md

 Another interesting way to prompt our LLM is few-shot learning/In-context learning.
 In this we give an LLM an example of task being solved to teach the LLM how to reason through a problem and also to format the answer in desired format.

 GPT-3 papers' title called out few-shot learning as a primary source of in-context learning - on the job training for an LLM.

-(Language Models are Few Shot Learners)
+Reference: <a href="https://arxiv.org/abs/2005.14165" target="_blank">Language Models are Few Shot Learners</a>

 ### Example: Movie Review Classification
 ```